Paris to bring back swimming in River Seine after 100 years - KTVZ

 But now clean up efforts, which started in 2018 as part of what is known as the “Swimming Plan,” are coming to fruition, and local authorities say residents will be able to make use of the river once again as part of the legacy of the Olympics, which is returning to the French capital after 100 years.

-The opening ceremony, which is traditionally held inside the host city’s Olympic stadium, will take place on the river, with as many as 600,000 people expected to watch from the banks.
+The opening ceremony, which is traditionally held inside the host city’s Olympic stadium, will take place on the river, with at least 600,000 people expected to watch from the banks, according to organizers.

 Then a number of races will take place on the river during the Olympics.